Dancehall Origins promotes and supports dancers, teachers and performers from Jamaica to share their practice in the UK.

 As an advocate for Dancehall history and culture, we aim to increase cultural awareness and appreciation of the form by providing opportunities for UK dancers to connect with Dancehall Originators.

-Across our two events in October 2016 and March 2017, Dancehall Origins has been honoured to invite four world renowned artists from Jamaica to lead workshops and lectures here in the UK.
+Across our first two events in October 2016 and March 2017, Dancehall Origins has been honoured to invite four world renowned artists from Jamaica to lead workshops and lectures here in the UK.

 Dancehall Origins 2nd Edition in March 2017 was the first time Stacia Fya had taught in the UK.